ashtoncb12/ashtoncb12.github.io/README.md

 ## Ashton Blehm's Project Portfolio
 Hi!
 I'm Ashton Blehm, an aspiring data analyst / scientist who is currently a 3rd year Georgia Tech Mathematics student.
 I am extremely passionate in sports analytics and creating effective data visualizations.
-What follows is some of my projects that I have completed using data from the [sports reference websites](sports-reference.com).
+What follows are some of my projects that I have completed using data from the [sports reference websites](sports-reference.com).
 <!-- Description <br /> -->

 ## [Plotting MLB Teams' Histories](https://github.com/ashtoncb12/BaseballStats/tree/main/Wins%20and%20Season%20Result%20by%20Year%20MLB)